d5/tengo/docs/builtins.md

 Returns `true` if the object's type is immutable map.
 Or it returns `false`.

+## is_iterable

+Returns `true` if the object's type is iterable: array, immutable array, map, immutable map, string, and bytes are iterable types in Tengo.

 ## is_time

 Returns `true` if the object's type is time.
 Or it returns `false`.